Quick Pickled Red Onions for the Fridge – No Processing

 Take the Bite Out of Raw Onions

 Let’s talk red onions for a moment – earlier I mentioned I’m not a big fan of raw onions.
 They’re great cooked, but in their raw form, I find them too sharp.
-Along with an extended stay in the brine, there’s another technique that can help take the bite out of raw onions.
+Along with an extended stay in the brine, here’s another way to take the bite out of raw onions.
+SLICE & ICE

 slicing red onion